EDeijl/Saddl-API/Readme.md

 Installation
 ====
-To make this project work you have to install [vagrant](http://vagrantup.com) and VirtualBox. when you have those installed execute the following commands
+To make this project work you have to install [vagrant](http://vagrantup.com) and VirtualBox. when you have those installed execute the following commands:

     $ vagrant up
     $ vagrant ssh
     //when asked for a password enter 'vagrant'